virtualmin/virtualmin.com/content/download.md

 Usually, getting started with Virtualmin can be done with a few simple steps, using our automated [install script](https://download.virtualmin.com/virtualmin-install.sh).
 The install script will set up your package manager (`dnf` or `apt`), and then download our packages as well as all of the necessary dependencies for running Virtualmin.

-{{< alert primary question "" "Never run the `virtualmin-install.sh` script to upgrade or renew or to try to repair an existing Virtualmin system!
-The `virtualmin change-license` command is used for license changes and renewals.
+{{< alert primary question "" "Use normal installation only on a fresh supported OS.
+On an existing Virtualmin system, use `--setup` to repair repositories or [`--swap-only`](/docs/installation/automated/#swap) to configure swap.
+Use your package manager for updates and `virtualmin change-license` for license changes and renewals.
 [Check the license FAQ](/docs/faq/#license) for details." >}}

 ### Install your operating system
 Start with a fresh [Grade A](/docs/os-support/) supported OS on your server or VPS—Rocky Linux, Debian, and Ubuntu Server LTS are safe choices.
 For full installs that include mail, set a proper [fully qualified domain name](/docs/installation/automated#fully-qualified-domain-name).
 Minimal installs don't require this, because they don't run mail.
 In all cases, don't name the system the same as any domain you'll host in Virtualmin.